stacks-network/sbtc-docs/src/tutorial.md

 We're going to be creating our new smart contract inside the sBTC repo we have running.

 Switch into `sbtc/romeo/asset-contract` and run `clarinet contract new lagoon`.

+If you are working from testnet the easiest option will probably be to write and deploy your contract from the [Hiro explorer sandbox](https://explorer.hiro.so/sandbox/deploy?chain=testnet).

 We want to developer our smart contract in the same folder and environment as sBTC.